Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

-The complete process of the proposed convolution is described in Fig.~\ref{proposed}.
+The complete process of Hyena is described in Fig.~\ref{proposed}.
 Here, we assume the same convolution layer as in Fig.~\ref{conventional}.
 The partial sums for each output channel (indicated as \textcircled{1} and \textcircled{2} in Fig.~\ref{proposed}) are computed using the aforementioned technique.
-Then, to obtain the final output, {\bf HRot} is utilized to align the partial sums before addition.
-In terms of model storage and communication cost, the proposed convolution has 1) as low storage as padded convolution by storing kernel elements in integers, and 2) as low communication cost as conventional packed convolution by enabling output channel packing. \ignore{However, although the proposed convolution allows packing multiple channels in a single ciphertext while reducing the required storage significantly, single plaintext multiplication is decomposed into multiple operations such as multiplying scalars, multiplying plaintexts corresponding to the Hadamard row vectors, and ciphertext addition.} However, the proposed convolution should perform $c_n$ {\bf CMult} and {\bf PMult} operations rather than a single {\bf PMult}, which implies that as $c_n$ gets larger, the amount of computation also increases.
-We note that majority of layers in deep CNNs for ImageNet have large input feature maps ($H \geq 32$), so optimizing the proposed convolution latency for $c_n \leq 2$ provides large end-to-end latency reduction as will be discussed in Section~\ref{sec:results}.
-Hence, in the following, we introduce how the proposed convolution can be accelerated when $c_n=2$.
+Then, to obtain the final convolution output, {\bf HRot} is utilized to align the partial sums before addition.
+In terms of required model storage capacity and communication cost, the proposed convolution has 1) as low storage as padded convolution by storing kernel elements in integers, and 2) as low communication cost as conventional packed convolution by enabling output channel packing. \ignore{However, although the proposed convolution allows packing multiple channels in a single ciphertext while reducing the required storage significantly, single plaintext multiplication is decomposed into multiple operations such as multiplying scalars, multiplying plaintexts corresponding to the Hadamard row vectors, and ciphertext addition.} However, the proposed convolution should perform $c_n$ {\bf CMult} and {\bf PMult} operations rather than a single {\bf PMult}, which implies that as $c_n$ gets larger, the amount of computation also increases, while the communication cost decreases proportionally.
+We note that majority of layers in deep CNNs for ImageNet have large input feature maps ($H,W \geq 32$), so optimizing the proposed convolution latency for $c_n \leq 2$ provides large end-to-end latency reduction as will be discussed in Section~\ref{sec:results}.
+Hence, in the following, we describe how the proposed convolution can be accelerated when $c_n=2$.\footnote{The same approach can be also applied when $c_n>2$.}